PETRv2: A Unified Framework for 3D Perception from Multi-Camera Images: Introduction

 To summarize, our contributions are: \begin{itemize} \item We study a conceptually simple extension of position embedding transformation to temporal representation learning.
 The temporal alignment can be achieved by the pose transformation on 3D PE.
-A feature-guided position encoder is further proposed to reweight the 3D PE with the guidance from 2D image features. \item A simple yet effective solution is introduced for PETR to support the joint learning of BEV segmentation.
-High-quality segmentation performance is achieved by simply adding small number of object queries. \item Experiments show that the proposed framework achieves state-of-the-art performance on both 3D object detection and BEV segmentation.
+A feature-guided position encoder is further proposed to reweight the 3D PE with the guidance from 2D image features. \item A simple yet effective solution is introduced for PETR to support the multi-task learning.
+BEV segmentation and 3D lane detection are supported by introducing task-specific queries. \item Experiments show that the proposed framework achieves state-of-the-art performance on both 3D object detection, BEV segmentation and 3D lane detection.
 Detailed robustness analysis is also provided for comprehensive evaluation on PETR framework. \end{itemize}